 What is dietary rebalancing?

-Why turn to food rebalancing?
+Why turn to dietary rebalancing?

 The principles of a balanced diet

 - Adopt appropriate portions: It is essential to adjust quantities according to your energy needs, which vary according to age, gender, physical activity, and personal goals.
-A good distribution of macronutrients requires sufficient consumption of proteins (for muscle regeneration), complex carbohydrates (for energy), and quality lipids (for the proper functioning of cells and hormones).
+A good distribution of macronutrients requires sufficient consumption of protein (for muscle regeneration), complex carbohydrates (for energy), and quality lipids (for the proper functioning of cells and hormones).

 How to start a dietary rebalancing?

-- Set realistic and gradual goals: Trying to change everything at once is often counterproductive.
-It’s better to focus on one or two improvements at a time.
+- Set realistic and incremental goals: Trying to change everything at once is often counterproductive.
+It's better to focus on one or two improvements at a time.
 For example, start by incorporating more vegetables into each meal or reducing your consumption of sugary drinks.
 These small adjustments, repeated over time, will turn into lasting habits.

 Mistakes to avoid when rebalancing your diet

-Example of balanced menus for a week
+Example of balanced menus for one week

-Monday :- Breakfast: Bowl of oatmeal with plant-based milk, sliced banana, and nuts.
+- Breakfast: Bowl of oatmeal with plant-based milk, sliced banana, and nuts.

 - Lunch: Mixed salad with quinoa, avocado, chickpeas, cherry tomatoes, and feta.